ssi-schaefer/lcdsl/README.md

  * modifiers:
     * `manual`: launch configuration is not generated on save, but only explicitly by right clicking the configuration in the editor or the outline view.
     * `abstract`: defines an abstract configuration which can be used to define certain things in a reusable way.
+An abstract configuration can be used by adding a `:` and its name after the name of the inheriting configuration.
     * `foreground`: launches the launch configuration in foreground.
     * `no-console` (not for type 'group'): don't allocate a console for the launch.
     * `replace-env` (not for type 'group'): don't append to the environment when defining new variables, but replace it as a whole.